hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1317_chapter_viii.md

 with historic distinctness — having been fortunate enough to have, while they were living, enemies as well as friends.
-Krishna — I doubt; a Yogi, a shepherd, and a great king have all been amalgamated in one beautiful figure, holding the Gitâ in his hand.
+Krishna — I doubt; a Yogi, a shepherd, and a great king have all been amalgamated in one beautiful figure, holding the Gitā in his hand.

 "Renan's life of Jesus is mere froth.
 It does not touch Strauss, the real antiquarian.
 Two things stand out as personal living touches in the